mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 - Blade: Blade: Attacking with swords, rapiers, blades and other edged weapons.
 - Bludgeon: Bludgeon: Attacking with maces, clubs, staves and so on.
-- Natural Weapons: Natural Weapons: The favoured combat skill of wild animals, this covers fi ghting with claws, teeth, and other weapons that are a part of you.
+- Natural Weapons: Natural Weapons: The favored combat skill of wild animals, this covers fi ghting with claws, teeth, and other weapons that are a part of you.